rieckpil/progmot/content/post/giving-my-first-talk.md

 I didn't want to prepare my slides all at once and decided to rather invest 1-2h every day to work on the talk.
 I already had the rough roten faden in my head and just needed to put my outline _on paper_.

 This continuous talk creation helped me stay creative and not work under pressure one week before the talk.

+It was a lessons learned from a project where we optimized our integration test setup and could reduce the overall build time by 50% from 26 to 12 minutes.

 I frequently switched places for this kind of work and primarily prepared the talk in cafes or in cozy co-working places in Berlin: